rittikad/8_week_sql_challenges/Case Study #5 - Data Mart/README.md

 ![image](https://github.com/user-attachments/assets/e5000c9c-39d6-4e5c-a9c7-c0103c3a49ad)

-This challenge focuses on analyzing and organizing data in a data mart to derive actionable insights.
+This case study focuses on building and analyzing a data mart— a specialized database designed to support business decisions by consolidating and organizing data for specific analytical purposes.

 # BUSINESS PROBLEM